jopohl/urh/README.md

 ### Linux
 #### Via Package Manager
-If you run any of the following linux distributions you can easily install URH using your package manager.
+If you run any of the following linux distributions you can install URH using your package manager.

 | Distribution  | Install with |
 | ------------- | ------------- |